Summary

 I am upgrading my Adobe rating to Buy.
 The stock represents a solid pick, with growth-at-a-reasonable price [GARP] characteristics.
 An equity price approaching the worst days of the COVID-19 pandemic shutdown in March-April 2022 is quite absurd.
 On the 3-year chart of daily changes below, you can review the bullish trend in a variety of momentum indicators over the last two and a half years.

 I do not expect price to become much cheaper, even during a deep recession.
-The biggest risk is more immediate, the continued zigzag lower on Wall Street generally in all equities.
-However, if the Adobe price does fall another 10% to 20%, I would consider such as Strong Buy territory.
+The biggest risk is more immediate, the continued zigzag lower by Wall Street equities in general.
+However, if Adobe's quote does fall another 10% to 20%, I would consider such as Strong Buy territory.

 For now, opening a starter position, with an eye toward increasing your stake into early 2023 is a smart accumulation plan.
-A 5% free cash flow yield is much better than the recent past for Adobe, yet remains quite a distance from the prevailing 8%+ CPI inflation rate.
-In a bullish change of events (let's hope), declining inflation rates under 4% by next summer could support a sizable +20% to +30% increase in Adobe's quote.
+A 5% free cash flow yield is much stronger than recent years for Adobe, yet remains a sizable distance from the prevailing 8%+ CPI inflation rate.
+In a bullish change of events (let's hope), declining inflation rates under 4% by next summer could support a respectable +20% to +30% increase in Adobe's quote.
 Nothing spectacular, but this projected increase will likely best a stock market churning its wheels, getting used to a slower economy with flatlining business growth rates.

 Thanks for reading.
 Please consider this article a first step in your due diligence process.
 Consulting with a registered and experienced investment advisor is recommended before making any trade.